-SUNY Broome’s AS in Homeland Security degree program will leave you prepared – for both a job in the field and excellent transfer opportunities to four-year institutions.
+SUNY Broome’s AS in Homeland Security degree program will leave you prepared for careers in the field of homeland security, emergency management, and law enforcement, as well as excellent transfer opportunities to four-year institutions.

 The concept of homeland security encompasses more than enforcing local, state and federal laws.
 It also involves hazard prevention and mitigation, safeguarding infrastructure assets, and protection of private sector interests.
 While most people think of homeland security in terms of responding to terrorism, it also encompasses areas of emergency management as well as the typical safety, security, and policing functions.

 - An instructional environment that encourages critical thinking and professionalism